namakutiwik/Portfolio/README.md

 ![alt text](luke-stackpoole-eWqOgJ-lfiI-unsplash.jpg)

 Photo by <a href="https://unsplash.com/@withluke?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Luke Stackpoole</a> on <a href="https://unsplash.com/s/photos/house?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

+This project was a learning path for me to understand machine learning.
+It predicted the houses based on their features such as location, its environment, and others.

 * **Skill**     : Machine Learning
 * **Tools**     : python (Jupyter Notebook)